havard/node-openid/README.md

 server.listen(80);
 ```

-A more elaborate example including utilizing extensions can be found in `sample.js` in the GitHub repository.
+A more elaborate example including extensions can be found in `sample.js` in the GitHub repository.

 ## Supported Extensions
 This library comes with built-in support for the following OpenID extensions:

- - The Simple Registration (SREG) 1.1 extension is implemented as `openid.SimpleRegistration`
+ - The Simple Registration (SREG) 1.1 extension is implemented as `openid.SimpleRegistration`.
- - The Attribute Exchange (AX) 1.0 extension is implemented as `openid.AttributeExchange`
+ - The Attribute Exchange (AX) 1.0 extension is implemented as `openid.AttributeExchange`.
- - The OAuth 1.0 extension is implemented as `openid.OAuthHybrid`
+ - The OAuth 1.0 extension is implemented as `openid.OAuthHybrid`.
- - The User Interface 1.0 extension is implemented as `openid.UserInterface`
+ - The User Interface 1.0 extension is implemented as `openid.UserInterface`.
- - The Provider Authentication Policy Extension 1.0 (PAPE) as `openid.pape`
+ - The Provider Authentication Policy Extension 1.0 (PAPE) is implemented as `openid.pape`.

 ## Storing association state